rombrew/phobia/README.md

 * Terminal voltage measurements (TVM):
 	* Compensation of the voltage distortion caused by Dead-Time insertion.
 	* Back EMF voltage tracking to catch an already running machine.
-	* Self-test of the power stages integrity and machine connection.
+	* Self-test of the power stages integrity and machine wiring.
 	* Self-test of bootstrap retention time.

-* Automated machine parameters identification with no additional tools:
+* Automated machine parameters identification (with no external tools):
 	* Stator DC resistance (Rs).
 	* Stator AC impedance in DQ frame (L1, L2, R).
 	* Rotor flux linkage constant (lambda).
 	* Mechanical moment of inertia (Ja).

+* Automated configuration of external measurements:
-	* Discrete Hall signals recognition.
+	* Discrete Hall sensors installation angles recognition.
+	* EABI resolution and direction adjustment.

 * Operation at low or zero speed:
 	* Forced control that applies a current vector without feedback to